unicrons/github-actions-playground/workshop/README.md

 </p>

-## Workshop Goals
-The idea of this workshop is to demonstrate how to build a "perfect" (secure and practical) CI/CD pipeline using open-source tools (OSS).

-The goal is inspirational, not prescriptive.
-We do not want you to copy these examples, but to understand the principles and identify the modular components you can adapt to implement in your own environment.

-### Learning Outcomes
-- Understand the key stages of a secure pipeline
-- Know relevant OSS tools for each stage
-- Grasp the principles needed to start building or improving your own secure CI/CD process.

-### Out of Scope (What this workshop is NOT)
-- Deep dives into specific development workflows (e.g., Gitflow vs. Trunk-based)
-- Focus on a specific application technology stack (language/framework agnostic where possible)
-- A definitive statement on the "best" tools (alternatives will be mentioned for key steps)

 ## Workshop Index
 We suggest you follow the workshop in the following order, but feel free to jump around and explore the different modules.